benfoxall/benfoxall.github.com/_posts/2025-08-19-offline-qr-codes.md

 ![QR Socket Demo](/img/qr-socket.svg){:.no-border}

-I [built this][QRSocket] as a joke, but as I ironed out issues it started feeling pretty good.
+I [implemented this][QRSocket] as a joke, but after a while it started seeming actually good.

-To manage the connection I created a simple protocol; a client bootstraps the connection by displaying the url of the current page (this is useful for getting the other client connected).
-When a matching url is detected, they go into "data mode", where a string of **`[RX, TX, …Data]`** is encoded in the qr code.
+To manage the connection I used a basic protocol; a client bootstraps the connection by displaying the url of the current page (useful for setting up the second device).
+When a matching url is detected the devices go into "data mode", where a string of **`[RX, TX, Data]`** is encoded in the qr code.

 - `RX` - last message id seen by the device
 - `TX` - message id being transmitted
-- `Data` - payload
+- `Data` - payload (string)

 Messages are chunked to a fairly arbitrary string length.
 This could definitely be improved to target the capacity of a particular code size.
 An interesting extension could be switching between different resolutions to pick the highest capacity for a camera+screen combination.